rbuurma/rise-23/RiseSyllabus23.md

 ##### November 22
 + *To The Lighthouse*, continued
++ Jameson, "The Realist Floor-plan"
-+ Ted Underwood, "Mapping the Latent Space of Culture"
++ Ted Underwood, "Mapping the Latent Space of Culture" (in class)

 ##### November 24 - THANKSGIVING - no class